BottCode/Evaluating-a-multicore-Mixed-Criticality-System-implementation-against-a-temporal-isolation-kernel/README.md

   -  the [latter](https://github.com/BottCode/synthetic-Ada-tasksets-generation-for-a-MCS-semi-partitioned-model-or-RTEMS-on-XtratuM) contains some python scripts implementing the schedulability analysis (both for the RTE Platform and TSP Platform), synthetic tasksets generation (both for RTE Platform and TSP Platform) and storing the *interesting* Ada tasksets to be executed on the RTE Platform.
 Such tasksets are saved in XML format too.
 -  contains some python scripts that implement off-line data analysis resulting from real executions on the target HW.

+# Executing Ada application targetting RTEMS over XtratuM
+If you want to execute Ada tasksets on the TSP Platform, you need to install both [XtratuM](https://fentiss.com/products/hypervisor/) 2.0.5 and [RTEMS](https://www.rtems.org/) 4.9 (including its toolchain to compile Ada programs targetting RTEMS) targetting XtratuM itself.
+XtratuM is open-source, but you need to contact the [FentISS](https://fentiss.com/company/contact/) team if you want to get it.
+You also need a Board Support Package (BSP) in order to execute RTEMS over XtratuM.
+FentISS has developed one for their applications, but you need to ask them if they are willing to share it with you.

+# Collecting data coming from the target HW to the host
+The transition between automatic execution of Ada applications and analysis of log data is not automated.
+Before running the bash script, be sure that you have properly opened a terminal monitor (such as cutecom or HTerm) and connected to the target.

 # Requirements
 First of all, **check each submodules' requirements**.